 Because motivation rarely returns on its own when addiction has taken hold, effective interventions rely on specific elements that research has shown to work.

-Feedback provides your loved one with personalized information about their substance use compared to population norms.
+Feedback provides a loved one with personalized information about their substance use compared to population norms.
 This objective data often creates awareness they couldn’t access alone.

-Responsibility remains with your family member.
+Responsibility remains with the family member.
 Effective interventions don’t impose change, they emphasize that the choice belongs to them, which preserves autonomy while offering support.

 A menu of options increases engagement by letting them select their path forward rather than following a single prescribed route.